ChilliPenguin/bruh-extension/README.md

 3. A popup will ... *pop up*, click on the button(or slider) and there you go.

 # Documentation
-Uh nothing here yet, I need to actually devlop features!
+Uh nothing here yet, I need to actually devlop features ...